Salim255/master-socket-io/README.md

 ### Multiplexing:
 Namespaces allow you to split the logic of your application over a single shared connection.
 This can be useful for example if you want to create an "admin" channel that only authorized users can join

+# TCP / UDP
+TCP and UDP are two core protocols of the internet Protocol Suite.
+They serve different purposes and have distinct characteristics suited for different types of network communication.

+## TCP
+    Transmission Control Protocol
+### Characteristics:
+- 1) Connection-oriented:
+    - TCP establishes a connection between the sender and receiver before data transmission begins.
+The connection maintained through the session.

+- 2) Reliable:
+    - TCP ensures reliable delivery of data.
+It uses acknowledgment to confirm that data has been received and retransmits lost packets.

+- 3) Ordered :
+    - TCP ensure that packets are delivered in the same order they were sent.
+If packets arrive out of order , TCP rearranges them before passing them to the application layer.

+- 4) Error Checking :
+    - TCP performs error-checking using checksums and ensures data integrity.
+If a packet is corrupted, it is retransmitted.
+- 5) Flow Control :
+    - TCP uses flow control mechanisms to prevent the sender from overwhelming the receiver with too much data at once.

+- 6) Congestion Control:
+    - TCP has built-in congestion control to avoid network congestion bty adjusting the rare of data transmission based on network.

+### Use Cases:
+- Web Browsing: Ensure that web pages are loaded completely and correctly.
+- Email: Reliable and ordered delivery  of emails .
+- File transfers: Ensures complete and accurate file transfers.

+## UDP
+User Datagram Protocol
+### Characteristics:
+- 1) Connectionless:
+    - UDP does not establish a connection before sending data.
+Each packets is sent independently.
+- 2) Unreliable:
+    - UDP does not guarantee delivery of packages.
+There are no acknowledgments, and lost packets are not retransmitted.
+- 3) No Order guarantee:
+    - The UDP does not guarantee that packets are delivered in order.
+Packets may arrive of order, or not all.
+- 4) Minimal Overhead:
+    - UDP has less overhead compared to TCP because it does not provide reliability, ordering, or flow control.
+This makes it faster and more efficient for certain applications.
+- 5) Error checking:
+    - UDP uses checking for error-checking, but if a packet is corrupted, it is simply discarded.

+### Use case UDP
+- Streaming Media: Video and audio streaming where some packet loss is acceptable, and low latency is crucial.
+- Online Gaming: Real-time multiplayer games where speed is more important than perfect delivery is crucial.

+##
+# Pre-Socket.IO

+## Transport Connection Protocol
+## Socket